-The assignments are due by the beginning of the class (uploaded electronically to my.nes.ru).
-The grades for the problem sets submitted after the deadline are discounted 5% per day (I strongly discourage submitting late since there will be a lot of work during the module and it will be hard to pick up).
-Students with unsatisfactory grade for assignments receive unsatisfactory grade for the course regardless of the results of the final exam or make-up.
-To receive a satisfactory grade for assignments you have to receive at least 20% on each.
+The home assignments are to be uploaded electronically to my.nes.ru.
+The grades for the problem sets submitted after the deadline are discounted 10% per day (I strongly discourage submitting late since there will be a lot of work during the module and it will be hard to pick up).

-All assignments carry equal weight, though some will be individual and some group ones.
+Some home assignments will be individual and some - group ones.
 The individual assignments are to be done independently without help of any form from others.
 However, you are free to discuss the group assignments both within and across groups.
-To do the group assignments you should form a group of 3-5 people by the end of the 2^{nd} week of class and send me an email listing members of your group.
+To do the group assignments you should form a group of 4-5 people by March 17th and send to the TA (grader) an email listing members of your group.
 Choose your team members carefully - you do not want to get free-riders.